-Ireland is a country that needs several weeks if not longer to truly explore, but sometimes you don’t have the time for that.
+Ireland is a country that needs several weeks, if not longer, to explore truly, but sometimes you don’t have the time for that.
 Whether you have a layover in Dublin or only 24 hours in Dublin before you start the rest of your Ireland trip, there are still plenty of things to do in Dublin in one day.

 I always start each of my trips to Ireland in Dublin, so I’ve put together a one day in Dublin itinerary based on some of my favorite parts of the city.
 You can choose to do all of these or pick and choose to make up your own day.

 I didn’t put a specific time for each activity, as I know everyone starts their day at a different time.
 However, I encourage you to start as early as possible to get the most out of your Dublin one day trip.

 Here’s a sample itinerary for how to see Dublin in a day.